mihai-vlc/path-autocomplete/README.md

 - it supports absolute path to the workspace (starting with /)
 - it supports absolute path to the file system (starts with: C:)
 - it supports paths relative to the user folder (starts with ~)
+- it supports items exclusions via the `path-autocomplete.excludedItems` option.

 ## Installation
 You can install it from the [marketplace](https://marketplace.visualstudio.com/items?itemName=ionutvmi.path-autocomplete).